 In ancient Japan, Buddhist monks developed Zen garden to represent a miniature landscape garden.
 Keeping this in mind, they incorporated all the components of nature- white gravels to represent ocean waves, huge boulders to represent mountains, small rounded or flat rocks to represent islands and plants to represent greenery and island vegetation.
-Zen gardens are quite different from rock gardens but because of their heavy reliance on rocks, sometimes they’re also called “Japanese rock garden”.
 Some of the tools and supplies required to implement this gardening idea are:

-- Plants- these are considered to be optional as a traditional Zen garden might not always incorporate plants within it.
+Plants- These are optional for Traditional zen garden.
 However, it’s advisable to opt for hardy plants like cacti and succulents that can survive better in hot conditions.
-Creeping thyme, Moss, Chinese lanterns, Ferns etc can also be used to give a green touch to your Zen garden.

 Focal element (optional)- Zen gardens are specifically used for meditation purpose and hence any focal element like a bench or a statue can aid with its relaxation process.
 The sky is the limit when it comes to gardening however one should remember that the larger they go, the more complex the project would be.
 To balance this problem out, following are the steps to create an easy miniature Zen garden:

 The first step of creating a Zen garden requires you to choose an area from your front or back yard that would compliment your house design.
 It’s important to clear out all the plants, grass or weed of that area so you can easily rake the soil there.
 The next step is to edge your garden that would prevent the weeds to creep in again.
 Plastic can be a good source of edging if you are working on a budget, otherwise opting for some decorative edging like rocks can also work their magic.